greg-crl/performance-workshop-2/exercises/denormalization.md

 ## Normalization and Denormalization

 When we're taught relational data modeling and schema design, we're taught to normalize our data.
 That is, we learn to create a model of our objects and the relationships between them in such a way that any one piece of data is stored exactly once in the database.
-In a completely normalized database there is, any single piece of data is represented in one column in one record of one table.
+In a completely normalized database, any single piece of data is represented in one column in one record of one table.
 That logical "cell" (row and column in a table) represents the single source of truth for that data, one place to look up or update its value.

 ### Benefits of Normalization